Misa-De-Codes/mokemon/randomjs/src/functions/pfp.md

   avatarbg: 'https://api.dicebear.com/7.x/initials/svg?seed=149&size=100'
 }
 ```
+> The `avatar` property returns a URL to a randomly generated pixel character, while `avatarbg` provides a URL to background image with a random color.

 ### 2. random.getImage()
 This method returns a promise so we use `await` like this to resolve the promise.
 On resolving the promise we get an url of an image with a *non liner Aspact Ratio*.
 ```js